Silver zinc battery: History and usage

 This technology had the highest energy density prior to lithium technologies.
 Primarily developed for aircraft, they have long been used in space launchers and crewed spacecraft, where their short cycle life is not a drawback.
 Non-rechargeable silver–zinc batteries powered the first Soviet Sputnik satellites, as well as US Saturn launch vehicles, the Apollo Lunar Module, lunar rover and life-support backpack.

 The primary power sources for the Apollo command module (CM) were the hydrogen/oxygen fuel cells in the service module (SM).
 They provided greater energy densities than any conventional battery, but peak-power limitations required supplementation by silver–zinc batteries in the CM that also became its sole power supply during re-entry after separation of the service module.
 Only these batteries were recharged in flight.

 After the Apollo 13 near-disaster, an auxiliary silver–zinc battery was added to the service module as a backup to the fuel cells.
 The Apollo service modules used as crew ferries to the Skylab space station were powered by three silver–zinc batteries between undocking and service module jettison, as the hydrogen and oxygen tanks could not store fuel-cell reactants through the long stays at the station.

 These cells are found in applications for the military, for example in Mark 37 torpedoes and on Alfa-class submarines.

+in the 1960s General Motors developed an electric car called Electrovair, which was powered by a zinc-silver battery produced by Eagle-Picher.
+However, the battery was expensive and lasted only a hundred charge-discharge cycles.